sahilkhose/sahilkhose.github.io/_pages/about.md

 My research focuses on advancing areas like Computer Vision, NLP, Semi/Self-supervised Learning, Zero-Shot Learning, Domain Adaptation, and Continual Learning.
 I’m passionate about creating deep learning models that require minimal supervision.

 Lately, I’ve been diving into Multimodal Large Language Models (LLMs) — if you’re working in this area or just curious, feel free to reach out.
-I’d love to chat! ***I am also attending ECCV 2024.***
+I’d love to chat!
 <br>

 ---